 - A new designated reserve (Water Main Replacement Reserve) was created where prefunding and surcharge dollars will be placed. - A communication and customer engagement strategy was developed to inform customers about the technical and financial aspects of the project on an ongoing basis and is described in Section 3 of this Study. - A Funding and Expenditure Plan, including prefunding, has been identified and is incorporated into this Study.
-If the Board amends this existing option, further work on the Funding and Expenditure Plan will be required. - The CAC reviewed the changes to Alternative 5.4 and provided feedback.
-The CAC voted • on and endorsed the Revised Alternative 5.4.
-The Final Study will be presented for the Board's consideration and possible action to implement in 2022.
+If the Board amends this existing option, further work on the Funding and Expenditure Plan will be required. - The CAC will review the changes to Alternative 5.4 and provide feedback.
+Once the CAC comments have been incorporated into the final recommendation, this Study will be presented for the Board's consideration and possible action to implement in 2022.
 More specifically, following are the recommended policy actions and implications from this Study: - 1.
-The Board to consider adoption of this Study, which includes the Revised Alternative 5.4 as the strategy for water main replacements - 2.
+The Board to consider adoption of this Study, which includes Revised Alternative 5.4 as the strategy for water main replacements - 2.
 The Board to provide consensus direction concerning the accompanying funding target specified in this Study - 3.
 The Board to direct the CHWD to develop an education and public engagement strategy supporting the adoption and implementation of Project 2030